A Civil Contract

 A Civil Contract is a Regency era novel by Georgette Heyer, first published in October 1961 by Heinemann in the UK and in January 1962 by G. P. Putnam's Sons in the US.
 Set between 1814–1815, the story centres on a bankrupted viscount who reluctantly enters a marriage of convenience with a wealthy merchant's daughter.
-In this case the time is supported by a rich assortment of period detail.

 Plot summary

 After the death of his father, the 5th Viscount Lynton, in a riding accident, twenty-six-year-old Captain Adam Deveril is summoned home from his regiment in the closing year of the Peninsular War.
 On arrival he discovers that his Lincolnshire estates are bankrupted by debt.
 Lacking any means of restoring his family's wealth, and with his mother and two sisters - Charlotte and Lydia - to support, he begins liquidating his assets.
-He also mentions the necessity of selling Fontley Priory, his historic family home, on a visit to Lord Oversley, with whose beautiful daughter Julia he had been in love but must now relinquish.
+He also mentions the necessity of selling Fontley Priory, his historic family home, on a visit to Lord Oversley, with whose beautiful daughter Julia he had been in love, but must now relinquish.

 Oversley suggests that Adam listen instead to the proposal of his friend Mr Jonathan Chawleigh, an extremely wealthy city merchant, who wishes his daughter Jenny to marry into the aristocracy.
-While on the plain and plump side, Jenny has been very well educated, and is exceptionally bright; capable and practical in a way Julia never was.
+While on the plain and plump side, Jenny has been very well educated, and is exceptionally bright, capable, and practical in a way Julia never was.
 As it happened, Jenny had already met and been impressed by Adam during previous visits to the Oversley household and so, with full awareness by all parties, the arranged marriage is quickly accomplished.
 It is a simple contract; Jenny gains the title of Lady Lynton and Adam receives enough money to take care of his family obligations and save his estate.
 The chief difficulty is to prevent Chawleigh from being too generous.

 The marriage is an awkward one, with Jenny devoted to making life as comfortable as she can for her husband, learning her duties with alacrity, while Adam buries his feelings for Julia and concentrates on launching his wife into society.
 Nevertheless, Julia lacks Adam's self-control and almost precipitates a scandal by fainting on coming face to face with him at one of the most exclusive social functions of the London season.
 It is only thanks to Jenny's initiative that gossip is averted.
 Drawing on her previous acquaintance with the Oversley family, she arranges to be seen driving in public on friendly terms with Julia and to hold a select dinner at Lynton House in Grosvenor Street at which the family – and even one of Julia’s many other admirers – are present.